 - 1. SCL has a culture of compliance that originates from the top down.
 SCL personnel are encouraged to consult with the Chief Compliance Officer prior to taking any questionable action; - 2.
 SCL is constantly reviewing and monitoring regulatory releases, adviser newsletters, and attending seminars to stay current on "hot topics".
 This activity assists SCL in its effort to always strive for industry "best practices"; - 3.
-SCL has adopted a social media policy for SCL and and its personnel; - 4.
-Chief Compliance Officer reviews email on a sample basis; and - 5.
+SCL has adopted a social media policy for SCL and its personnel; - 4.
+The Chief Compliance Officer, or designee, provides annual compliance training to all staff; - 5.
+The Chief Compliance Officer reviews all correspondence/email being sent to clients or vendors by new employees for a period of time until the Chief Compliance Officer is comfortable that the new employee understands the type of communications that are allowed; and - 6.
 SCL shall strive to ensure that any performance measurement is presented accurately and is not misleading.